Survivor Profiles: George Brent

 I always felt that it’s important that you shouldn’t forget — that you should remember.
 Also, if you run into people who deny it [you] should be able to answer them and bring up facts that will show that this really happened — that 6 million Jews were killed.

-George Brent was born on August 30, 1929, in Téscö, an area of Czechoslovakia that was later turned over to Hungary.
+In 1929, George Brent was born in Téscö, an area of Czechoslovakia that was later turned over to Hungary.
 His father, a pharmacist, was secular, while his mother was quite religious.
 When the Jewish community in Téscö was forced into ghettos, George’s family was able to remain in their home until a non-Jew was brought to the town to take over the pharmacy.
 George’s family was taken to the ghetto on May 21, 1944, and was put on a train to Auschwitz-Birkenau three days later.

 Upon arrival at the camp, George and his father were selected to work, while his mother and brother were gassed.
 With the help of an uncle who worked as a Schreiber (office worker in the camp), George was able to avoid selections and continue working.
 He and his uncle were sent together to a camp in Upper Silesia, where George was chosen to work in the SS barracks shining shoes and doing other chores for the officers.
 Here, he was protected from the winter weather and was able to obtain slightly better rations, allowing him to remain alive.